 However, Anne Wrige Berling, Volvo Truck’s newly appointed traffic & product safety director, believes that more needs to be done to boost use among commercial truck drivers.

-The Volvo Trucks Safety Report for 2017 showed that half of all truck drivers killed in traffic accidents would have survived if they had been wearing their seat belt, according to the OEM.
 “The facts are clear: using the belt is very important also in trucks,” said Berling in a press release.
 “For example, in rollover accidents, the belt can help protect the driver from being jammed between the truck and the ground.”

 Berling added that often seat belts are neglected by drivers because they are considered unnecessary due to the sheer size of trucks.
 She said that’s far from the truth, stating that not belting up is “clearly a waste of lives.
 The record shows that there would be so many fewer casualties if all drivers used their belts.”